-In 2016, an interim legislative committee was empaneled to delve into the various issues around the regulation of nursing facility and assisted living facility beds.
-The Interim Committee produced several pieces of legislation that were introduced during the 2017 Legislative Session, including SB 6 which sought to review the process to determine the need for additional nursing facilities or nursing facility beds and to require an annual report to the Legislature.
-Ultimately, SB 6 was passed and codified into SDCL § 34-12-35.11.
-In compliance with SDCL § 34-12-35.11, the purpose of this report is to inform the Senate and House standing committees on health and human services of the work that has been done to date in considering additional nursing facility beds or new nursing facilities, and other long-term health care needs.
+In 2016, an interim legislative committee was empaneled to review various issues around the regulation of nursing facility and assisted living facility beds.
+Senate Bill 6 (SB 6) was developed through the Interim Committee which sought to review the process to determine the need for additional nursing facilities or nursing facility beds and to require an annual report to the Legislature.

+Ultimately, SB 6 was passed during the 2017 Legislative Session and subsequently codified into SDCL § 34-12-35.11.
+In compliance with SDCL § 34-12-35.11, the purpose of this report is to inform the Health and Human Services Senate and House Standing Committees of the work that has been done to date in considering additional nursing facility beds or new nursing facilities, and other long-term health care needs.
 Since this is the first report of its kind, additional background information regarding the history of the nursing home moratorium has been included.